Hyperobjekt/seda-etl/README.md

 deploy_similar             : Deploy similar locations csv to S3 and invalidate CloudFront cache deploy_flagged             : Deploy school flags to S3 and invalidate CloudFront cache
 ```

-## Deploying new data

-1. Download data files from the shared dropbox folder
-2.